Bali Ram Bhagat: Career

 After independence, Bali Ram Bhagat served as the Member of Parliament (MP) from Patna-cum-Shahabad in the 1st Lok Sabha (1952-1957) and then Shahabad for four terms (1957-1977).
 Bhagat lost his seat to Chandradeo Prasad Verma in the 1977 general election, where the Congress lost power in India for the first time.
 He won as MP from Sitamarhi in 1980 and Arrah in 1984.

 Between 1963 and 1967, Bhagat served as the Minister of State for Planning as well as Finance.
 He was a Minister in the Ministry of Defence for a short period in 1967 before he became the Minister of State for External Affairs in the same year.
 Bhagat became a member of the cabinet in 1969 when he was appointed the Minister of Foreign Trade and Supply.
 Later, he was the Minister of Steel and Heavy Engineering for a period of eight months.

 Bhagat served as the Speaker of Lok Sabha from 1976 to 1977, during the turbulent final year of Indira Gandhi’s first reign as prime minister.
-He served as Minister for External Affairs of India under Indira's son, Rajiv Gandhi, from 1985 to 1986.
-He was governor of Himachal Pradesh briefly during 1993, and governor of Rajasthan from 1993 to 1998.
+He served as Minister for External Affairs of India under Indira's son, Rajiv Gandhi, from 1985 to 1986.Baliram Bhagat lost the Lok Sabha elections in 1989 and 1991.
+Following these defeats, the Congress compensated it by appointing him as Governor of Rajasthan (1993–1998), and he also served briefly as Governor of Himachal Pradesh(1993).After the end of his term as Governor in 1998, he continued his involvement in public life.

+As his political successor, he supported his nephew, namely, Nawal Kishore Choudhary who was a local village chief (mukhiya) for several decades from Bharko panchayat falling under Amarpur legislative assembly and was nominated as a Congress candidate in the 2000 Bihar Legislative Assembly election from Amarpur, Bihar Assembly constituency but unfortunately lost.

 Bali Ram Bhagat died in New Delhi on 2 January 2011.